 Wayne is lecturer in the Department of International Relations.
-He is a Southeast Asianist and a migration scholar.
+He is an Indonesianist and a migration scholar.

 Wayne received a Ph.D from the University of Sydney’s Department of Indonesian Studies for his thesis on the role of discretion in the design and implementation of Indonesia’s overseas labour migration programme.
 Since then he has managed a non-governmental service provision programme for migrant workers in Hong Kong and supported an intergovernmental organization to identify opportunities for improving the Indonesian government’s policy responses to labour migration and human trafficking.